nodebotsau/scientist-kit/README.md

 To install the firmata firmware you'll need to talk to the arduino, you can install it using [interchange](https://www.npmjs.com/package/nodebots-interchange).
-Interchange is like a package manager or firmware written in JS.
+Interchange is like a package manager or firmware written in JS and will have been installed as part of your initial set up.

-To use `interchange` make sure `./node_modules/.bin/` is on your `PATH` and then from the repo folder just run:

 ```
 interchange install StandardFirmata -a uno